Role of choline in human nutrition

 Recommended Daily Value

-In the United States, FDA set the daily value (DV) for choline to 550 mg per day [4].
+FDA has set the daily value (DV) for choline to 550 mg per day [4].
 This applies both to adults and children (4 years and older).
-This daily value was based on the population-coverage adequate intake for choline [4].
+The daily value was based on the population-coverage adequate intake for choline [4].

 Adequate Intake for choline is different from daily value [4].
 For people 19 years and older, the daily adequate intake is 550 mg for men 19, and 425 mg for women.
 For pregnant women adequate intake is 425mg, but for lactating women it is 550mg.